 The Bottom Line on Headless WooCommerce

-Headless WooCommerce makes financial sense only for stores doing $3M+ annually.
-Below that threshold, optimizing your existing WooCommerce store achieves the same performance at a third of the cost.
+Headless WooCommerce earns its keep above roughly $3M/year – high-volume stores where checkout buckles under load.
+Below that threshold, optimizing your existing WooCommerce store reaches the same half-second page loads (460-560ms) for about a third of the cost.

 Here’s what we’ve learned: 95% of WooCommerce stores with performance problems don’t need headless architecture.
-WooCommerce optimization achieves sub-second loads with payback in 3-4 months.
+WooCommerce optimization reaches half-second page loads (460-560ms) with payback in 3-4 months.
 Headless?
 12-24 months, if the math ever works at all.

-A note before we dive in: We work with all kinds of WooCommerce store owners.
+A note before we start: We work with all kinds of WooCommerce store owners.
 Some are hands-on technical founders who want to understand every detail.
-Others just want their store to work and prefer to leave the complexity to experts like us.
-Both approaches are valid.
+Others want their store to work and prefer to leave the complexity to experts.
+Both are valid.

-If this guide starts to feel overwhelming, that’s actually the point—headless architecture is genuinely complex, which is why it costs $70-100K+ to implement properly.
-Skip to What to Do Instead for how we can help, or keep reading if you want to understand why headless probably isn’t your answer.
+If this guide starts to feel like a lot, that is the point – headless architecture is complex, which is why it costs $70-100K+ to implement properly.
+Skip to What to Do Instead for how we help, or keep reading to understand why headless probably isn’t your answer.

 You’re Not Here by Accident